12 Things Successful Visitor Centres Do Differently

-- People Stories – Indigenous, Early Setters, Historic Figures, and Living Icons
+- People Stories – Indigenous, Early Settlers, Historic Figures, and Living Icons.

-These stories are told through a variety of mediums (either high or low tech) based on the resources and space within a centres.
-They are also told through their retail offering in their Centres.
+These stories are told through a variety of mediums (either high or low tech) based on the resources and space within a centre.
+They are also told through their retail offering in their centres.

-After the loosing their Centre to fire in 2010, Malanda Falls Visitor Centre rebuilt their centre to refocus their storytelling around what visitors were visiting their region to see now, the rare and unique Lumholtz Tree Kangaroo.
-They also continue to work with the local Indigenous community to bring more of their stories into the Centre.
+After loosing their centre to fire in 2010, Malanda Falls Visitor Centre rebuilt their centre to refocus their storytelling around what visitors were visiting their region to see now, the rare and unique Lumholtz Tree Kangaroo.
+They also continue to work with the local Indigenous community to bring more of their stories into the centre.
 The success of this storytelling can be seen in the rave reviews online and the Centre being rated as #1 TripAdvisor attraction in the region.

-Kapunda Visitor Information Centre in is home to the small yet engaging "Tase of the Region" interpretive centre in the basement of their Visitor Centre.
-The stories it tells helps visitors to have a richer understanding of the town and it's history.
+Kapunda Visitor Information Centre is home to the small yet engaging "Taste of the Region" interpretive centre in the basement of their Visitor Centre.
+The stories it tells helps visitors to have a richer understanding of the town and its history.
 They also team up with the Kapunda Historic Society for guides who bring the town's rich mining and agricultural heritage to life for bus groups.

 5. Address Marketing Failure

-Where market failure exists, and private industry hasn’t filled an experience gap or been able to activate a local public owned asset, visitor centres (and/or it's key funding organisation) step into fill an experience gap.
+Where market failure exists, and private industry hasn’t filled an experience gap or been able to activate a local public owned asset, Visitor Centres (and/or it's key funding organisation) step in to find a solution to fill an experience gap.

 - Walking Tours